 This site shall demonstrate the big difference between actual maps and those which simply include a circle called r100.

-r100 is a circle around an urban pole called "r0" (or "m0" if you prefer), in this case the Marienplatz.
+r100 is a circle around an urban pole called "r0", in this case the Marienplatz.

 This radius can be 100 blocksOfHouses / 10 km / 100 x 100 yards.